The Foundation takes a special interest in

 pediatric patients and their families.

-The Foundation's mission-related grants are made for the purpose of improving the quality of life for adults and children living with serious illnesses.
+The Foundation's mission-related grants are made for the purpose of improving the quality of life for patients and their families living with serious illnesses.

 Currently, the Foundation focuses its mission-related funding on programs that: